Law enforcement in the United States: Bi-state police

+Mutual aid agreements often give officers/departments from "State A" limited police powers in "State B" & vice versa, even though they aren't certified in both states like bi-state police departments.
+Twin city departments such as Lookout Mountain, Georgia and Lookout Mountain, Tennessee are examples of this.

 Police functions

 Textbooks and scholars have identified three primary police agency functions.
 The following is cited from The American System of Criminal Justice, by George F. Cole and Christopher E. Smith, 2004, 10th edition, Wadsworth/Thomson Learning: